Educology

 Brief History of the Philosophical Fallacy in Philosophy

-Following Dewey, from the perspective of The Institute, the philosophical fallacy, as the fallacy of selectively emphasizing a specific trait in the conduct of the pattern of phases of reflective thinking experiences, is a fallacy in philosophy that Rationalist and Empiricist Philosophers committed during the 16th, 17th, and 18th centuries, i.e. during the Copernican Revolution, creating the Modern Era of Science and Philosophy on earth, and, continuing during the 19th and 20th centuries into the 21st century, i.e. during the Darwinian and Einsteinian Revolutions, creating the Post-Modern Era of Science and Philosophy on earth.
+Following Dewey, from the perspective of The Institute, the philosophical fallacy, as the fallacy of selectively emphasizing a specific trait in the conduct of the pattern of phases of reflective thinking, i.e. of inquiry, experiences for producing knowledge claims as warranted assertions, is a fallacy in philosophy that Rationalist and Empiricist Philosophers committed during the 16th, 17th, and 18th centuries, i.e. during the Copernican Revolution, creating the Modern Era of Science and Philosophy on earth, and, continuing during the 19th and 20th centuries into the 21st century, i.e. during the Darwinian and Einsteinian Revolutions, creating the Post-Modern Era of Science and Philosophy on earth.

 As a matter of the history of philosophy, from The Institute’s perspective, the philosophical fallacy is a fallacy that the Idealist Philosopher (Plato) and the Realist Philosopher (Aristotle) and the Pre-Socratic Philosophers, and Socrates himself, all committed during the Ancient and Classic Eras of Science and Philosophy on earth, along with all Idealist, turned Rationalist, and Realist, turned Empiricist, Philosophers that followed.
 Click Here